dnsimple/dnsimple-support/content/articles/dnsimple-support.markdown

 ## Get a faster, more accurate response

+- Send requests using the email associated with your account.
-- Be sure to include your account email address if you are sending the email from a different email address than your account.
+- If you send us an email from an address not associated with your account, include your account email address in the message.
 - Include the domain name(s) you're inquiring about.
 - Include the full domain name when inquiring about a certificate.
 - When reporting an error, include the steps you took prior to receiving the error message.